otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/Module 01 - Environments, Paradigms and Principles.md

 None of the snippets above are explained.
 That's deliberate.
 Work out what your chosen one is doing on your own, using the official Python documentation, a search engine, or an AI tool as a starting point, not as a substitute for actually understanding it.

 Once you've picked one and worked out how it behaves, write two or three short examples of your own that use it in a way that isn't copied from whatever source you learned it from.
 Then record a short video, two to four minutes long, where you explain your chosen concept in your own words and walk through your own examples running in the terminal.
-Screen recording software already on your machine is fine for this, and the video doesn't need editing.
 Add the video, or a link to it, along with your example code, to your repository's `README.md`.

 ---